qoryhanisagal/FSDI_115/ReadMe.md

 .banner { background: lightgreen; }
 .footer { background: orange; }
 ```
-- **Then I give each section a different color so I can see which is which during development.**
+-Then I give each section a different color so I can see which is which during development.

-- **I made `.main` taller so it stands out — my thought is was made to represent more content.**
+- I made `.main` taller so it stands out — my thought is was made to represent more content.

 ### Tablet Layout `(min-width: 641px)` - Switch to Grid
 ```css